gregorriegler/Bookshelf-Kata/README.md

 Follow the steps one by one and do not read ahead.

 ### Step 1
-Program a Bookshelf that can **create and store books** and use the given database for it.
+Program a Bookshelf that can **store books** and use the given database for it.
 For now, books should only have a title.

 There is a database library in the `db` package called `Db` and you don't own it, so you are not allowed to change it either.